Made from recycled industrial artifacts from the the early 1960s, this 5 minute hourglass is a beautiful and unique piece!

 As with all antique and hand-made items, the colors and decorations vary from piece to piece.
 We consider this to be a special part of their history and character.

-This freestanding timer runs for 15 minutes and has soft, tan sand.
+This freestanding timer runs for 15 minutes and is available with white or black sand.
 Great for timing conversations, meditation or just as decoration!
-Specifications: 2.5"D x 7"H Engraving available - see ideas - request quote ...
+Specifications: 3"D x 6.5"H Engraving...

 As the Victorian cotton and woolen mills closed throughout the industrial North of England and Scotland over the last 40 years the antique wooden bobbins and shuttles left behind have been transformed...